 We propose a novel architecture for fast human action recognition.
 In this architecture, a linear SVM was chosen and MHI provided our fundamental features.
-In contrast with the system in [11], we propose novel extraction methods to extract both spatial and temporal information from these initial MHI features and combine them in an efficient way as a new feature vector that has lower dimension and provides better motion action information than the raw MHI feature vector.
+In contrast with the system in (Meng et al., 2006b), we propose novel extraction methods to extract both spatial and temporal information from these initial MHI features and combine them in an efficient way as a new feature vector that has lower dimension and provides better motion action information than the raw MHI feature vector.